hdShang/arxiv-daily/docs/cs-RO/2025-09-05/papers/250904970v1-deguv-depth-guided-visual-reinforcement-learning-for-generalization-.md

 ---
 layout: default
-title: DeGuV: Depth-Guided Visual Reinforcement Learning for Generalization and Interpretability in Manipulation
+title: "DeGuV: Depth-Guided Visual Reinforcement Learning for Generalization and Interpretability in Manipulation"
 ---

 # DeGuV: Depth-Guided Visual Reinforcement Learning for Generalization and Interpretability in Manipulation